merely-useful/py-rse/index.md

 <p class="caption">(\#fig:scripting-repl)Word frequency distribution for 'Jane Eyre'.</p>
 </div>

+You'll build on this code to create a plotting script for your project in Exercise \@ref(scripting-ex-better-plotting).

 ## Summary {#scripting-summary}

 Why is building a simple command-line tool so complex?